Ford joins rivals in ramping up pace of self-driving car tech

 The U.S. automaker will expand advanced safety technology, including automatic braking, across its global vehicle lineup over the next five years, they said.
 Such systems, the precursors of fully autonomous vehicles, enable hands-free operation of cars under certain conditions by automating such basic functions as steering, braking and throttle.

-Ford has lagged behind competitors, notably General Motors Co (GM.N), Volkswagen AG's (VOWG_p.DE) Audi, Daimler AG's (DAIGn.DE) Mercedes-Benz and Tesla Motors Inc (TSLA.O), which have all announced plans to begin offering semi-automated driving systems over the next 18 months.
-[ID:nL1N0YV2XD]
+Ford has lagged behind competitors, notably General Motors Co, Volkswagen AG's Audi, Daimler AG's Mercedes-Benz and Tesla Motors Inc, which have all announced plans to begin offering semi-automated driving systems over the next 18 months.

 On Tuesday, Ford said it had created a global team to develop self-driving vehicles, with 29-year company veteran Randy Visintainer as director.